-The university commemorates the birth of Christ with a cluster of ceremonies and activities.
-Reminded of those who are less fortunate, the custom of a "Giving Tree" has been established, allowing members of the university community to share something of themselves with others.
-Members of the university community decorate a Christmas tree for the Student Center.
+The College commemorates the birth of Christ with a cluster of ceremonies and activities.
+Reminded of those who are less fortunate, the custom of a "Giving Tree" has been established, allowing members of the college community to share something of themselves with others.
+Members of the student government and campus clubs and organizations decorate a Christmas tree for the Student Center lounge.

-An Advent Liturgy is celebrated by the university community, the outdoor Crèche and tree are blessed and illuminated amongst Christmas carols and hymns.
-Afterward, faculty, staff, and students gather for an evening celebration.
+An Advent Liturgy is celebrated by the college community, the outdoor Créche and tree are blessed and lit.